President

 Con Statements

-Do you support the continued funding of $5.49, ( of which $1.37 is for Return to Aid*) per ASUCSB membership per quarter and summer quarter for the Events Center?
+Do you support the continued funding of $5.49, (of the $5.49 collected, $4.12 goes to the program and $1.37 is for Return to Aid) per ASUCSB membership per quarter and summer quarter for the Events Center?

 Pro Statements